RENEE MONTAGNE, HOST:

 Millions of people lost power in the Derecho storm that lashed the mid-Atlantic last month, and a big reason for that was trees falling on power lines.
 Utility companies have been criticized for that.
 So some have been aggressively removing trees to prevent future damage and they're getting criticized for that, too, as Sacha Pfeiffer of member station WBUR reports.

-SACHA PFEIFFER, BYLINE: There's a strange site rolling through Boston's suburbs lately.
+SACHA PFEIFFER, BYLINE: There's a strange sight rolling through Boston's suburbs lately.
 It's called a Brontosaurus, and it's a massive tree-cutting machine.

 (SOUNDBITE OF TREE-CUTTING MACHINE)